 - Monthly social activities hosted within the community

 Students in this community must be majoring in an area within the College of Business which includes:

 - Management Information Systems

 Students wishing to participate in this community should mark the Business Community option on their residence hall application.
 Students are placed in the community on a first come, first serve basis.

 The LAUNCH Program is a way for you to get an early start on your college experience.
-This program is designed for you to connect with faculty and staff in the College of Business; learn tools for being successful in your college experience; and become more comfortable with the NDSU campus before the rush of students move in.
-You will also get to interact with peers in the Business Learning Community, take part in fun activities, and create lasting memories.
+This program is designed for you to connect with faculty and staff in the College of Business; learn tools for being successful in your college experience; and become more comfortable with the NDSU campus.
 This is two days packed full of events to LAUNCH you in the right direction!

-To participate in LAUNCH 2015 you must be assigned to the Business Learning Community and complete the LAUNCH registration form.
+To participate in LAUNCH 2016 your room assignment must be in the Business Learning Community (Sevrinson Hall floors 4 and 5) and complete the LAUNCH registration form prior to July 15, 2016.
 A cost of $30 will be applied to your student account for participation in this program.
-Mark your calendar for LAUNCH 2015 on August 20-22, 2015.
+Mark your calendar for LAUNCH 2016 on August 18 - 20, 2016.